joefazz/Flatmates/docs/README.md

 This is my baby, it's dead now...

+All security keys/tokens/urls/auth related nic-nacs are either invalidated or expired.
+Yes they were just out in the code like that.

 It was a project to help students find somewhere to live and it had a fairly short life span.
 It's open source now.
 It wasn't before.
 Have fun perusing.

 This entire project is, and will no long continue, to be written in [TypeScript](https://www.typescriptlang.org/).
 I've tried [Flow](https://flow.org/), it's not as good with VSCode, I find it slows it down quite a lot.